mlaursen/react-md/docs/src/readmes/UpgradeGuide.md

 prop instead of the `label` prop.

 ### Inks
-The `injectInk` HOC no longer injects an `ink` prop into the composed component.
-It handles the ink automagically now by injecting in as the first child.
-So there is a bit less control of where the ink goes.
+The `injectInk` HOC no longer requires the composed component to pass the `...props` or the event listeners as props.
+The inks are fairly more accurate as well.

 ### Tooltips
 The `injectTooltip` HOC no longer injects a `tooltip` prop into the composed component.
 It handles the